reconhub/reconhub.github.io/projects.md

 ## Released packages
 The packages listed below have been released at least once.
 This means that, although they are likely still evolving, a stable version is available.

-{% include list-circles.html items=page.stable-list %}
+{% include list-circles.html items=page.project-list %}

 ## Up-and-coming packages